Richard Halliburton: Sea Dragon expedition

 In February, the first attempted voyage was forced to turn back on the 14th after a week at sea, due to an illness among the crew.
 For medical reasons, Potter stayed behind after the junk's unsuccessful first voyage and later offered an account of his experiences, as did Torrey.
 Besides poor performance by the junk in rough seas, the February attempt was aborted due to an injury sustained by Potter when struck by the mainsail boom while handling the 18 ft tiller.
 Sea Dragon expedition researcher Gerry Max has noted that Potter, as well as Torrey, who did not make the trip, and a couple of other crew members may have contracted gonorrhea during their time in Hong Kong at the start of the voyage.
 Dysentery also afflicted several crew members including Captain Welch.
 Halliburton himself suffered from a skin rash, the result perhaps of high anxiety, and nervous exhaustion.
 Days before the first crossing attempt, Mooney broke an ankle after falling down a ladder.
 Halliburton sent four letters to subscribers from Hong Kong between November 20, 1938, and February 16, 1939; the fifth, he promised, would be sent from Midway Island.

 March 1939 departure and disappearance

 Hastily repaired and recaulked, the Sea Dragon left port once again on March 4, 1939.
 Recruits added to replace Potter and Torrey included able-bodied seamen Ben Flagg and Ralph Granrud, both in their early twenties.
 Globe-trotter Velman Fitch, whose seaman skills were uncertain, hitched a ride at the last minute.
 The first few weeks of the voyage, if uneventful, went according to plan.
+Soon, however, the junk began to labor through increasingly troubled waters.

 Sea Dragon, March 23rd.
 Collins, President Coolidge.
 Southerly gales.
 Squalls.
 Lee rail under water.
 Hardtack.
 Bully beef.
 Wet bunks.
 Having wonderful time.
 Wish you were here instead of me.